Once you have GeoAnalytics Engine installed, see Get started for a quick tutorial that introduces

 Intervals in time are represented by two timestamp columns containing the start and end instants of each interval.

-To check that your geometry column is set correctly, use the
+To check that your time column is set correctly, use the

 If there is only one geometry column in a DataFrame it will be used